mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

     }
 ```

-## Variants and Terms
+## Terms and parameterized terms

 As described at the beginning of the document, **terms** are a special type of **messages**.
 They are used to define translations of common words and phrases, which can then be used inside of other messages.
 They can be recognized because of the identifier starting with a dash, e.g. `-brand-short-name`.
 Terms can also define additional language-specific attributes which are not present in the reference language (typically `en-US`).

-While in most cases terms will have a single value, it’s also possible to define multiple **variants**: different values, each one associated to a key.
-Variants represent different forms of the same value.
-They can be used to define grammatical cases or any other language-specific modifications of the value required by the grammar of the spelling rules.
-When referencing a term from another message, you can specify which variant to use with the `-term-identifier[variant name]` syntax.
+While in most cases terms will have a single value, it’s also possible to define multiple values associated to a parameter.
+These parameterized values can be used to define grammatical cases or any other language-specific modifications of the value required by the grammar of the spelling rules.
+When referencing a term from another message, you can specify a *parameter* and its *value* with the `-term-identifier(parameter: "value")` syntax.

 Consider the following example in English:

 ```PROPERTIES
--fxaccount-brand-name = Firefox Account sync-signedout-account-title = Connect with a { -fxaccount-brand-name }
+-fxaccount-brand-name = Firefox Account

+sync-signedout-account-title = Connect with a { -fxaccount-brand-name }
 ```